view our retreats

 It is seen in the glistening silver leaves of the olive grove and blood-moon beams that rise mid bay and bring one’s eyes to tears.
 Smelt in the lavender blossoms that soothe the soul when the breeze passes through the valley.

-Zviki and Anat discovered Kea almost 3 decades ago on a family vacation with their two boys, Jonathan and Uriel.
-Coming from an urban background, they suddenly found themselves warped back in time at the old Greek monastery, Kastriani.
+We discovered Kea almost 3 decades ago on a family vacation with our two boys.
+Coming from an urban background, we suddenly found ourselves warped back in time at the old Greek monastery, Kastriani.
 Without knowing a word in Greek, they immediately felt at home and fell in love with the abundant simplicity the locals and land reverberated.
 And, after a few days looking out at the infinite blue horizon and nights gazing at the star-filled sky, they decided to shift their life’s trajectory and move to live near nature.

-Yoni is the eldest of Zviki and Anat’s two sons, and the more meditative “spiritually-inclined” one in the family.
+Jonathan is the eldest of two sons, and the more meditative “spiritually-inclined” one in the family.

 This passion took form during his bachelor's degree at NYU’s Gallatin school for individualized studies, where Yoni researched and wrote a thesis about the effects of narratives and ideology on the development of self/identity and the power of meditation and psychedelics to reconnect with our true/natural essence.

-Uriel is the youngest of Zviki and Anat’s two sons, and one could say he is our “in-house” artist.
+Uri is the youngest of the two boys, and one could say he is our “in-house” artist.

-From a very young age Uriel found a passion in art, beginning with painting and music and expanding into product design and culinary arts.
+From a very young age Uri found a passion in art, beginning with painting and music and expanding into product design and culinary arts.

 His involvement in the family’s restaurant business over the years, including opening and managing a number of the group's concepts, eventually led him to pick up his knife and enter the kitchen, delving into the world of cooking / culinary arts.